Mormon Battalion Monument (Sandoval County, New Mexico)

-For the 1969 monument in San Diego, California, see Mormon Battalion Monument.

 The Mormon Battalion Monument is a historic obelisk in rural Sandoval County, New Mexico.
 It was built in honor of members of the Church of Jesus Christ of Latter-day Saints (LDS Church) who served in the United States Army's Mormon Battalion during the Mexican–American War of 1846–1848.
 It was built in 1940, removed in 1982, and rebuilt in 1996.

 Location

 The original monument was located "32 miles north of Albuquerque on Highway 85."
 The 1996 monument is located "five miles northeast of San Felipe Pueblo, New Mexico [...] near the dead end of a road reached via exit 257 on Interstate 25."

 It is located off a frontage road along the north side of Interstate 25.

 History

 The original monument was erected by members of the LDS Church from Albuquerque and Los Alamos, New Mexico.
 Its dedication, held in June 1940, was attended by thousands, including the Church of Jesus Christ leader George Albert Smith and U.S. Army Adjutant General R. C. Charlton.
 (The original monument was designed and built by Joaquin Antonio Bazan after a group of members of the Church of Jesus Christ came to him and commissioned him to do so.
 A little known secret is that the "wagon wheel" that tops the spire comes from an old oil derrick.
 Joaquin Bazan, a building contractor, master craftsman and third generation New Mexico politician, used this wheel because he knew that a real wagon wheel would not stand up to the elements.)

 The monument was removed in 1982, during the construction of Interstate 25.
 At the time, it was supposed to be split into two monuments to be installed on either side of the highway.

 The forgotten monument was mentioned by columnist George Calloway in the Albuquerque Journal in 1996.
 Shortly after, a community activist contacted two Republicans about it: Gerald Weeks, who served in the New Mexico House of Representatives, and Joseph Carraro, who served in the New Mexico Senate.
 For a cost of $30,000, the monument was rebuilt with sandstones from Los Lunas the same year.
 The 20-foot obelisk has a wheel at the top and a bronze plaque on one side at the bottom.
 Its rededication, held on September 7, 1996, was attended by 700 individuals, including Elder Garn.